 If you need a back support belt with great support but are working on a tight budget, then you should check out the Aidbrace Back Brace Support Belt.

 As this one is also an industrial strength belt that will work well for protecting your back when taking on heavy lifting tasks on site.

 One of its big plus points is that it covers a larger area of your lower torso than other belts, so you get a wider amount of protection.

-This also makes it great for encouraging you to maintain a healthy posture as you work, will will ease the strain and pressure on your body.
+This also makes it a great posture corrector, encouraging you to maintain a healthy posture as you work which will ease the strain and pressure on your body.